Frameworks

 Random(graph[, dim, rand_range])

-Return a framework with random realization.
+Return a framework with random realization with integral coordinates.

-Simplicial(graph[, d])
+Simplicial(graph[, dim])

 from_points(points)